onja-org/w2_bootstrap_layouts_and_components/README.md

 ## 📚 Understanding Bootstrap Integration

 Including Bootstrap in your project is easy!
 Bootstrap is included by adding a `link` and a `script` tag so that the library is downloaded and included in your website.
-Look at the `<head>` section of `index.html`:
+Look at the `<head>` section of `index.html` -- you will find the stylesheet link, and at the very bottom of the body section you will find the script tag:

 ```html
 <!-- Bootstrap CSS -->